 Criminal Records in California

-It is the duty of the California Department of Justice (DOJ) to maintain public criminal records or rap sheets for all criminals in the state.2 A person’s criminal record will contain their:
+It is the duty of the California Department of Justice (DOJ) to maintain public criminal records or RAP sheets for all criminals in the state.2 A person’s criminal record will contain their:

 - Full name